Central Tramway Company, Scarborough: Origin

 The success of the South Cliff Tramway Company inspired another funicular to be developed in 1878 on the North Bay.
 The Queens Parade Cliff Lift unfortunately did not enjoy the same good fortune with a series of accidents and issues with erosion on this particular stretch of coastline.
 Eventually being closed for good in 1887.
 Two further cliff railways were subsequently constructed in Scarborough; the St Nicholas Cliff Lift in 1929 and the North Cliff Lift in 1930.
 Central Tramway and the Spa Cliff Lift are the only lifts still operating in Scarborough today.

 John Woodall Woodall was a successful businessman in Scarborough during this time.
 A Fellow of the Royal Society, a banker, marine biologist, benefactor and 4 times mayor of Scarborough, Woodall had a distinguished background as well as owning large areas of Scarborough.
-His family home was St Nicholas House (now the Town Hall) prominently located over-looking the South Bay and the newly built Grand Hotel.
+His family home was St Nicholas House (now the Town Hall) prominently located overlooking the South Bay and the newly built Grand Hotel.

 John Woodall Woodall was to be the first Chairman of the Central Tramway Company registering the corporation in January 1881.
 The company followed the financial model of the South Cliff Tramway Company with £10,000 worth of shares (2,000 of £5 shares) being sold to individuals, including Robert Laughton of the Victoria Hotel, father of the actor Charles Laughton.